-Note: Executive Order 13839 of May 25, 2018 stated that effective as of that date, “whenever reasonable in view of the particular circumstances, agency heads shall endeavor to exclude” from negotiated grievance procedures: any dispute concerning decisions to remove any employee from federal service for misconduct or unacceptable performance; the assignment of ratings of record; or the award of any form of incentive pay.
+Executive Order 13839 of May 25, 2018 stated that “whenever reasonable in view of the particular circumstances, agency heads shall endeavor to exclude” from negotiated grievance procedures: any dispute concerning decisions to remove any employee from federal service for misconduct or unacceptable performance; the assignment of ratings of record; or the award of any form of incentive pay, including cash awards, quality step increases or recruitment, retention or relocation payments.
 Executive Order 13837 of that same date further barred union representatives from using official time (see below) to prepare for or present a grievance for anyone other than themselves, unless whistleblower retaliation is alleged.
-However, a federal district court ruling of August 24, 2018 overturned that provision, among others.
-In light of that decision, agencies were instructed not to enforce those provisions pending an appeal of the court decision; later guidance stressed that other provisions, including general goals for agencies to pursue in bargaining, remain in effect and that agencies are to comply with them.
-See August 29 and November 8, 2018 memos at www.chcoc.gov/transmittals.
+An August 2018 court injunction that had barred implementation of those directives was lifted in October 2019.
+See Negotiations, above.

 The negotiated grievance procedure usually begins with you or your representative presenting an informal grievance to the first-line supervisor.
 If not resolved, you can raise the matter up through the chain of command.
 (Each negotiated agreement details the grievance process.)
 Once the final decision has been issued, the matter can be raised to final and binding arbitration only by the union; you cannot raise a matter to arbitration.